-The dedication for the upcoming 16th Cuatro Festival have not yet been announced.
-Please join our mailing list http://www.praachicago.org/contact-us/ for updates.
+The dedication for the 17th National Cuatro Festival has not yet been announced, to stay up-to-date please join our mailing list at www.praachicago.org/contact-us.

 The 2014 National Cuatro Festival was dedicated to the 65th Infantry Regiment "Borinqueneers"

 The 65th Infantry Combat Regiment was established in 1899 by the U.S. Army after the Spanish-American War.
 In 1920, by an act of the U.S. Congress, it was renamed the 65th Infantry Combat Regiment, thus becoming the only segregated Latino active duty regiment in the United States Army.
 The regiment fought in the WWI, WWII and the Korean War.
 It was during the Korean War, while on route to South Korea by sea on the USN Lynx, that the group elected to call themselves the Borinqueneers after the Taíno word Boriquen which means ‘The Great Land of the Valiant and Noble Lord.'